 Higher Education Focus:

-Russell has significant experience representing public and private colleges, universities, and related nonprofit organizations in the recruitment, maintenance, and retention of international personnel.
-He partners with these organizations to develop immigration compliance programs including SEVIS, I-9s, and E-Verify.
+Russell has significant experience representing public and private colleges, universities, and related nonprofit organizations in bringing the best and brightest to their campuses/organizations regardless of country of birth.
+He partners with these organizations to develop immigration compliance programs including SEVIS, I-9, LCA, and E-Verify.
 Russell assists these organizations with all relevant nonimmigrant and immigrant visa categories including H-1s, J-1s, O-1s, NIWs, EB1As, and EB1Bs.
 In addition, he assists these organizations in obtaining SEVIS designation for J-1, M-1, or F-1 as well as post-designation SEVIS counseling and compliance.

 - American Immigration Lawyers Association